lablup/backend.ai-submission-pipeline/README.md

 # Backend.AI Code submission example

-This code is an example of receiving a specific code from a user and making the code perform a specific operation on the backend.ai cluster.
+This repository shows an example of receiving a specific code from a Backend.AI user and running the code on the backend.ai cluster (for instance, to evaluate the result of submitted codes).

+The structure of this repository follows a standard Backend.AI namespace package (`ai.backend.xxx`), but each module (`evaluator` and `submit`) can be executed as a standalone script so that the readers could just copy-and-paste the desired part of the sample code.

 Basically, this example is the simplest and most lightweight version of the ingen project (CodeOnWeb engine).
 You can create your own pipeline by adding or modifying your own implementations in the various parts.